My Story & Background

 When a system is rigid, people break.
 But when a system cares, people thrive.

-I am a "Third Culture Kid", born in the relentless hustle of Hong Kong to Filipino immigrants.
+Hi, I am Kristeen Romero, a "Third Culture Kid" born in the relentless hustle of Hong Kong to Filipino immigrants.
 From the outside, I lived between two worlds.
 But on the inside, I often felt like I didn't belong anywhere.

 Growing up, the system was always fighting me.